nealcaren/fightordie/Volumes/07/03/fightordie.md

 Where is the battle line?

-The battle line is the <span style="font-variant:small-caps;">National Association for the Advancement of Colored People</span>.
+The battle line is the <span class = "small-caps">National Association for the Advancement of Colored People</span>.

 There are individual sharpshooters fighting their own effective guerrilla warfare.
 We greet them and give them all credit.